usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS) (Deprecated) {#s-6-2-6}

 Visual authentication of a PIV cardholder as a stand-alone authentication mechanism has been deprecated in this version of the Standard.
-The mechanism provides LITTLE or NO assurance of the cardholder's identity and SHOULD NOT be used.
+The mechanism provides little or no assurance of the cardholder's identity and SHOULD NOT be used.
 It is expected that the stand-alone use of visual authentication will be removed from this Standard in a future revision.

 The PIV Card has several mandatory features on the front and back that support visual identification and authentication, as follows: